Communication

 Offline (Bluetooth): Works within roughly 10-30 meters.
 No cellular network, no WiFi, no internet required.

-Offline (WiFi Direct): Works on a local network without an internet connection.
+Offline (Wi-Fi / local network): Works on a local network without an internet connection.
 Useful during large-scale outages or in isolated environments.

 You make contact by scanning each other’s QR code.
 This also cryptographically verifies identity — you know with certainty you’re talking to the right person.